sr99622/Cayenue/README.md

 The system installation requires network connected components and appropriate switching hardware.
 The software is designed to support ONVIF compatible cameras.
 Please note that not all cameras support ONVIF, and those that do may have non-compliant or incomplete implementations.
 Cayenue supports a wide range of cameras and is tolerant of non-compliant implementations.
 Cameras listed in the System Requirements section above can be expected to work.
 Many other types of cameras are derivative of those listed and should behave in a similar fashion.

 The software can operate in three modes, Stand-Alone, Server and Client.
-Stand-Alone mode is based on legacy configurations and might be considered obsolete.
+Stand-Alone mode requires minimal configuration but is considered obsolete.
 Server mode is recommended, even if there is only one computer being used to view camera streams on the network.
-Server mode includes a Proxy server (Media MTX) that will provide a buffer between the camera stream and the Server.
-This has beneficial effects for stability.
-However, some cameras may not conform properly to RTSP standards expected by the Proxy, in which case Stand-Alone mode may provide better results.
+Server mode includes a Proxy server [Media MTX](https://github.com/bluenviron/mediamtx) that will provide a buffer between the camera stream and the Server.
+This has beneficial effects for stability and allows multiple Clients to access camera streams.
+However, some cameras may not conform properly to RTSP standards expected by the Proxy, in which case Stand-Alone mode may provide better results for a single computer setup.
 Client mode requires a Server and can be installed and used by any number of computers, limited by the network constraints of the installation.

 Operating a Server with dual network interface ports provides the opportunity for subnet isolation of cameras.
 If the hardware under consideration for the Server only has one ethernet network interface, a dongle can be used to connect a second ethernet cable, although dongled connections can be expected to have lower bandwidth.